 2.4.4 Monoprints

-- Monoprints involve standard intaglio, lithographic and other printmaking techniques, but only one print is made.
+- Monoprints involve standard techniques, but only one print is made.
 Monoprints have the same hazards involved in plate preparation and printing as the parent techniques.

 2.5 Photoprintmaking

 Photoprintmaking involves exposing a light-sensitive emulsion or film to ultraviolet light through a transparent support containing an opaque image to transfer the image to a plate.
-The transparency through which the photoemulsions are developed can include drawings on a transparent support such as Mylar or acetate, or photographic images processed on graphic arts film to yield a positive image.
-Several photoprintmaking methods will be discussed.
+Photoemulsions include drawings on a transparent support such as Mylar or acetate, or photographic images processed on graphic arts film to yield a positive image.
+We discuss several photoprintmaking methods below.

 Hazards: